-Working in the gig economy offers certain perks, such as flexible working hours, increased earning potential and an opportunity to pursue a side hustle or business idea that you're passionate about.
+Working in the gig economy offers certain perks, such as flexible working hours, increased earning potential and an opportunity to pursue a side job or business idea that you are passionate about.
 Thanks to the latest round of tax reform, gig economy workers now have even more of an incentive to pursue short-term or freelance work in the form of a substantial tax break.

 Tax Reform and the 20 Percent Pass-Through Deduction